 Now you know the risk posed by the substances in your workplace and the nature of exposure, choose control measures to prevent or adequately control exposure.

 When considering control measures, think about how you can reduce the likelihood of exposure and the harm and consequences if exposure occurs.
 Include control measures for emergency situations as well.
-It's recommended you consider control measures in order of priority and effectiveness.
+You must consider control measures in order of priority and effectiveness.

 You will also need to consider what else is required to make sure your control measures are maintained, inspected and replaced when they are damaged or expired.
 In some cases, you will need to arrange for monitoring to be carried out to ensure your control measures are working well.